sscortescu/blog/content/posts/newyear2023.md

     - I can imagine a way to build a 5x better/cheaper solution
     - The solution can be built on a top of a growing platform

-# More ways to find micro-SaaS ideas
+# 🤯More ways to find micro-SaaS ideas

 *…and how it’s going so far*